acend/kubernetes-basics-training/content/en/docs/10.0/initcontainer.md

 - Init containers always run to completion.
 - Each init container must complete successfully before the next one starts.

-Check [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) from the Kubernetes docuemtation for more details.
+Check [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) from the Kubernetes documentation for more details.

 ## Task: Add init Container to our example-web-python application

 In [Lab 8](../08.0/) you created the `example-web-python` application.
-In this task you are going to add an init container which checks if the MySQL database is ready to be used befor acually start your python application.
+In this task you are going to add an init container which checks if the MySQL database is ready to be used before actually start your python application.

-Edit your existing `example-web-pyhton` deployment with:
+Edit your existing `example-web-python` deployment with:

 ```bash
 kubectl edit deplyoment example-web-python --namespace <NAMESPACE